Michel-p16/PDS-Project/docs/source/data_preprocessing_single_select.rst

-Data Preprocessing for Fine-Tuning the Q&A Model
+Data Preprocessing for Single Select Questions
 ===============================================

-This section describes the preprocessing steps required to **prepare the dataset** for fine-tuning the **Q&A model**.
+This section describes the preprocessing steps required to **prepare the single select dataset** for fine-tuning the **Q&A model**.
 We detail the conversion of raw JSON data into structured datasets, encoding categorical labels, splitting data into training and test sets, and transforming the data into a format suitable for **Hugging Face Transformers**.

 ---

 Converting JSON Data into a Structured DataFrame
 ------------------------------------------------
 Since the raw data genrated before is stored in a JSON format, the first step is to extract **relevant fields** and convert them into a structured **Pandas DataFrame**.
-We decided to **download an store relevant data** such as the training data locally, since we can access the needed data or documents easier in case the **google colab notebook crashes** or the runtime disconnects.
+We decided to **download an store relevant data** such as the training data locally, since we can access the needed data or documents easier in case the **Google Colab notebook crashes** or the runtime disconnects.

 .. code-block:: python